11 May 2021

 In the most southern state of Australia, a three-hour drive north of Hobart will take you to Tasmania’s most spectacular shoreline.

 Welcome to Wineglass Bay, a postcard-perfect cove where pink granite peaks meet lapping turquoise waters in this clam-shaped shoreline.
-For those seeking more than hours of slow-paced lazing, get the blood flowing with an exhilarating rock climb, kayak around the Bay, or take part in a four-day guided walk covering the entire length of the Freycinet Peninsula on Tasmania’s east coast – whatever your idea for a holiday, this is the place for you.
+For those seeking more than hours of slow-paced lazing, get the blood flowing with an exhilarating rock climb, kayak around the Bay, or take part in a four-day guided walk covering the entire length of the Freycinet Peninsula on Tasmania’s east coast – whatever your idea for an ideal holiday is, this is the place for you.

 Looking for the best surf break?
 Known for its huge swells and powerful surf, ride a wave at Bells Beach, located along the southern coast of Victoria near the charming town of Torquay.
 Here, you’ll find the site of the annual Rip Curl Pro Surf competition held over Easter, drawing professional surfers from around the world and a big audience.
 High cliffs, rocky outcrops and exposed reef form the backdrop for this surfer’s paradise.
 If you’re more of a sightseer, Bells Beach is a popular spot with great vantage points along the cliff for stunning views of this coastal spot.